Kleingachuhi/E-Commerce-admin-panel/README.md

 🛍️ E-Commerce Admin Panel
 Hey there! 👋
-Welcome to the E-Commerce Admin Dashboard — a React-powered application that enables admins to manage products through a clean and intuitive interface.
+Welcome to the E-Commerce Admin Dashboard — a simple and clean React app that lets admins manage products with ease.
+Whether you're adding new items or updating existing ones, this dashboard makes inventory management a breeze!

+🔗 Live Demo:
+👉 View Deployed App on Vercel

+🖼 Demo
+(Add a GIF here once ready — see below for how to create one)

 🚀 Features
-Manage your e-commerce inventory effortlessly with features like:

-✅ View Products – Browse all listed items in a user-friendly table
+✅ View Products – See all your products in a neat table layout

-➕ Add Products – Add new items using a straightforward form
+➕ Add Products – Use a user-friendly form to add new items

-✏️ Edit Products – Update existing items with ease
+✏️ Edit Products – Make changes to existing products easily

-🗑️ Delete Products – Remove items in a single click
+🗑️ Delete Products – Remove products in just one click

-🔁 Client-Side Routing – Navigate seamlessly without full-page reloads
+🔁 Client-Side Routing – Smooth navigation without reloading pages

-🔐 User Authentication – Simple login system using mock user data
+🔐 Login System – Basic authentication with sample user accounts

 📁 Pages Included
-🗂️ Products List – Displays all products with options to edit or delete
+🗂️ Products List – View, edit, or delete products

-➕ Add Product – Form to create new products
+➕ Add Product – Add new product with a simple form

-🛠️ Edit Product – Form pre-filled with existing product data
+🛠️ Edit Product – Update product info using a pre-filled form

-🔐 Login Page – Basic login screen for admin access
+🔐 Login Page – Sign in to access the dashboard

-🏠 Note: When you open the app in your browser, the Home Page (Products List) is shown by default.
+🏠 Note: When the app loads, it shows the Products List — but you must log in first.
-Users must log in to access the dashboard — upon successful login, they are redirected to the Home Page.

 👥 Login Credentials
-To access the dashboard, log in using one of the following test accounts:
+Use any of these test accounts to sign in:

 json
 Copy